project-progression-system/project_titan_client/README.md

 #### ARFragment
 * Opens the nav Drawer
-* Opens the ar fragment makes sure it is loaded
+* Opens the ar fragment

 #### MainActivityTest
 * Opens the nav Drawer